Malcolm Arnold: Legacy

 He was the President of the Rochdale Youth Orchestra until his death in September 2006.
 The Leicestershire Schools Symphony Orchestra made the first commercial recording of Arnold's Divertimento for the Pye label in July 1967 and regularly performed many of his works in the UK and abroad.

 Arnold also conducted the orchestra in a 1963 De Montfort Hall concert that included his own English Dances and Tam O'Shanter.
 Malcolm Arnold wrote the Trevelyan Suite to mark the opening of Trevelyan College, University of Durham.
 His daughter was among the first intake of students.
 He conducted the Royal Philharmonic Orchestra in the live Royal Albert Hall recording of Jon Lord's Concerto for Group and Orchestra with Deep Purple in September, 1969.

 The following year he conducted the premiere of Lord's Gemini Suite with Deep Purple and the Light Music Society at the Royal Festival Hall and in 1971 conducted the London Symphony Orchestra in the studio recording of Gemini Suite with various rock soloists.

 Since the 1980s there have been frequent concerts and festivals dedicated to his music.
-In October of each year there is a Malcolm Arnold Festival in his birthplace Northampton.
+In October of each year there is a Malcolm Arnold Festival in his birthplace Northampton, currently directed by the chairman of the Malcolm Arnold Society, Paul Harris.
 On 3 September 2010 the Malcolm Arnold Academy, a secondary school in Northampton, was opened; while in September 2014 the new Malcolm Arnold Preparatory Free School was opened.